sergioSHKLR/LDE/draft/LDE-draft.md

 >Há e que sobrevive ao corpo.

 <a name="LDE-q597a"><code>LDE-q597a</code></a>
-#️⃣ a.
+#️⃣ 597a.
 Será esse princípio uma alma semelhante à do homem?

 >É também uma alma, se quiserdes, dependendo isto do sentido que se der a esta palavra. É, porém, inferior à do homem.
 Há entre a alma dos animais e a do homem distância equivalente à que medeia entre a alma do homem e Deus.